smr547/digital-imager/README.md

 ### Nothing new here

-There are a number of groups around the world who are developing there own cameras for use in Astronomy.
-The first part of this project will be a survey of those individuals and groups that have taken on projects of this kind.
+There are a number of groups around the world who are developing their own cameras for use in Astronomy.
+The first part of this project will be a *state of the art survey* to identify those individuals and groups that have taken on projects of this kind.

 ### Then what?